qbalsdon/qbalsdon.github.io/docs/_posts/2022-07-20-labels-and-hints.markdown

 ### The WCAG Guidelines that were focussed on in this article:

-> [1.3.1][131] [A] "The structural organization of a screen must be constructed in such a way that its information architecture makes sense to both those who see and those who hear the content."
+> [1.3.1][131] [A] "The structural organisation of a screen must be constructed in such a way that its information architecture makes sense to both those who see and those who hear the content."
 >
 > [1.3.2][132] [A] "Whatever the method of interaction, the presentation of information on the screen should always have a logical sequence."
 >